-Producer Mel Brooks hired David Lynch – a connoisseur of the grotesque – to direct this touching story of a hideously deformed man in Victorian London.
+Producer Mel Brooks fought for years to bring the true story of John Merrick – cruelly nicknamed the ‘Elephant Man’ due to his large tumours – to the big screen.
+He fought equally hard to bring David Lynch onboard – a connoisseur of the grotesque – to direct this touching story of a hideously deformed man in Victorian London.

-Merrick is abducted from the safety of the hospital by Bytes, and whisked to the continent and put back on public display, but Merrick escapes and returns by ship to England.
+He is abducted from the safety of the hospital by Bytes, and whisked to the continent and put back on public display, but he escapes and returns by ship to England.

 Sadly, his disease turns out to be incurable, and after discovering he is dying, Merrick chooses to commit suicide and falls asleep soothed by dreams of his beloved mother.

-The film (and the play) raised the moral question of whether Merrick was really helped by this humanising process or indeed was exploited on yet another higher level as a martyr of society.
+The film (and the play) raised the moral question of whether Merrick was really helped by this humanising process or indeed was exploited on yet another higher level as a medical oddity and a martyr of society.

 Spooky, shocking, sad . . . and true.